sevenwwu/sevenwwu.github.io/initial_project_proposal.md

 Dario, Marie, Seven

-## **Question:**
-How does ones demographics relate to exposure to board games?
+## **Question:** How does ones demographics relate to exposure to board games?

 ## **Data:**

 The data we are using for our project will be gathered genuinely through survey.
 The data does is exist but will take some amount of time to acquire.

-As of 11/6/23, we have 40 responses to our survey but plan to reach around 250-500.
+As of 11/6/23, we have 40 responses to our survey but plan to reach around 250 to 500 responses.

+The data itself will be structured as individual response rows with each feature being a different question.
+The survey questions, uncleaned consist of:
+-

 ## **Goal:**